UPPS No. 02.02.05

-Specifically, adherence to the policy set forth in this document will ensure that Texas State is in compliance with regulations established by the federal government under the Animal Welfare Act (the “Act”), as described in Section 01.05 and with the Public Health Service (PHS) Policy on Humane Care and Use of Laboratory Animals, whether or not federal funding is involved.
+Specifically, adherence to the policy set forth in this document will ensure that Texas State is in compliance with regulations established by the federal government under the Animal Welfare Act (the Act) and with the Public Health Service (PHS) Policy on Humane Care and Use of Laboratory Animals (PHS Policy), whether or not federal funding is involved.

-The Act is administered by the U.S. Department of Agriculture (USDA), specifically, the Regulatory Enforcement and Animal Care Branch of the Animal and Plant Health Inspection Service (APHIS).
-Research facilities are subject to unannounced inspections by USDA personnel and are required to furnish annual reports that include, in addition to other information and assurances, the common names and numbers of animals used listed by procedures involving (a) no pain or distress; (b) pain or distress for which appropriate anesthetic, analgesic or tranquilizing drugs were used; and (c ) pain or distress for which the use of appropriate drugs would adversely affect the procedures, results, or interpretation of the research.
+USDA’s Regulatory Enforcement and Animal Care Branch of the Animal and Plant Health Inspection Service (APHIS) administers the Act.
+Research facilities are subject to unannounced inspections by USDA personnel and are required to furnish annual reports that include, in addition to other information and assurances, the common names and numbers of animals used, listed by procedures involving (a) no pain or distress; (b) pain or distress for which appropriate anesthetic, analgesic, or tranquilizing drugs were used; and (c ) pain or distress for which the use of appropriate drugs would adversely affect the procedures, results, or interpretation of the research.
 Routine procedures such as injections are exempt from the reporting requirements.
 The report must certify that anesthetic, analgesic, and tranquilizing drugs were used appropriately during research and testing, and that the principal investigator has considered alternatives to painful procedures.
 Non-compliance with USDA standards for the humane handling, treatment, and transportation of animals may lead to substantial fines or suspension of animal research activities.